-If you are an experienced scholar with significant research experience beyond your PhD, and/or if you occupy a senior academic role, this Workshop is for you.
+If you are an experienced scholar with significant research experience beyond your PhD, and/or if you occupy a senior academic role, and especially if you are running a challenging research project, this Workshop is for you.

 Typical research methods needs / challenges you might face include: